Iterative Keyboard Building Tutorial

 The last command waits for you to press the reset button on the Arduino micro.

 Attachments like breadboard holder and palm rest can be screwed on.
-M3 screws suffice plenty [amazon]; in FreeCAD, threaded rods (Gewindestange) need circles of 3.1mm diameter to fit in, heads (Schraubkopf) need 5.5mm diameter and 3mm height, and nuts (Muttern) need a hexagon with 6mm between parallel sides and 2.5mm height.
+M3 screws suffice plenty [amazon]; in FreeCAD, threaded rods (Gewindestange) need circles of 3.2mm diameter to fit in, heads (Schraubkopf) need 5.5mm diameter and 3mm height, and nuts (Muttern) need a hexagon with 6mm between parallel sides (surrounding circle has 7mm diameter) and 2.5mm height.
 Square nuts (Vierkantmutter) [amazon] in flat version require 5.8mm side length and 2mm height, and are easier to slide into the print.

 Keyboard kr02, with attachments for palm rest and mini breadboard